-In this saturated environment, how can a video find its way through all the competition and straight to its target audience?
+In this saturated environment, how can a video find its way through all the competition?
 The short answer is: It will have to be guided by a very specific battle plan with two components—a video marketing campaign with an overarching marketing strategy.

 Overall, a marketing strategy should cover all bases and execute a number of campaigns or tactics at different stages.
 If your strategy is focused on increasing traffic, you could have several campaigns under it (a social media campaign, an email campaign, and a content marketing campaign, for example) built around online marketing channels.

 This article will discuss the medium of videos and how you can plan for a video marketing campaign aligned with your overall strategy.
 We’ve listed the key points as questions to help you draft a plan along the way: